Donald Trump Ally Roger Stone Slams Intelligence Community To Russian News

 — Donald J. Trump (@realDonaldTrump) March 4, 2017

 Donald Trump accused President Obama of illegal wiretapping.
-If a FISA court ordered wiretapping against Donald Trump, that means they had evidence and probable cause to do so and could suggest Donald Trump is in real trouble.
+If a FISA court ordered wiretapping against Donald Trump, that means they had evidence and probable cause to do so, and could suggest Donald Trump is in real trouble.
 It would also mean that any wiretapping of Donald Trump was legal.

 Roger Stone then said that FBI Director Comey should be fired over this and upon that termination that, “within hours have him in front of a grand jury to find out what he knows.”
-The other side of this is that it is possible that Roger Stone wants James Comey to go away, and wants to know what Comey knows, because Stone is allegedly the subject of an FBI investigation being conducted by James Comey, on the Trump Russia scandal.
+The other side of this is that it is possible that Roger Stone wants James Comey to go away, and wants to know what Comey knows, due to the fact that Stone is allegedly the subject of an FBI investigation being conducted by James Comey, on the Trump Russia scandal.

-However, any information about wiretapping is ordered by a secret FISA court, and we would not even know about any wiretapping, actual or speculated, were it not for Donald Trump’s tweets this past weekend.
+But any information about wiretapping is ordered by a secret FISA court, and we would not even know about any wiretapping, actual or speculated, were it not for Donald Trump’s tweets this past weekend.
 If the allegation is true and there was wiretapping on Trump Tower, that wiretapping is likely a legal operation, and also likely a classified situation that in itself on its face should not be broadcasted on Twitter.
 As a result of these allegations, as The Inquisitr reported, Harvard law professors and Constitutional experts say that the allegations of illegal wiretapping alone could form articles of impeachment.

 The wiretapping allegations have Senators and House Representatives up in arms, and they want to get to the bottom of such a serious allegation.
 In a letter to the Department of Justice yesterday, Senator Lindsey Graham and Senator Sheldon Whitehouse ask the Department of Justice for any and all information and an investigation into Donald Trump’s wiretapping claims.
 Here is what these Senators write.